 Hint: Executives at these companies have one-track minds focused on dollar signs—for THEM, not for YOU.
 They then hire insurance companies and adjusters to help them keep as much money as possible.
 Once you are injured, the idea of “the customer is always right” goes out the window.
 After your injury, you become “the enemy.”

 At our firm, we know that many people suffer slip and fall injuries in the many Costco locations throughout the nation.
 We have heard many horror stories from clients who tried to handle Costco injury claims on their own before they decided to hire us.
 Remember, if you were injured in a Costco warehouse store, you need a law firm that knows how to fight and win these claims.
-Our attorneys have beaten major corporations like Costco at their own game for decades, so call us right now at 1-800-898-4877 or to discuss your case for free.
+Our attorneys have beaten major corporations like Costco at their own game for decades, so call us right now at 1-800-898-4877 or contact us by clicking HERE to discuss your case for free.

 Right after a fall, you should report that you fell to a manager as soon as possible.
 Take photos of whatever caused you to fall with your phone if you can—before store employees have a chance to clean it up.
 The manager will want to talk to you about whether you’re injured—and all too often, they’ll insist that you “seem fine.”
 Never brush off a slip and fall as an embarrassing accident—especially if you feel any pain or discomfort.
 Just because the manager says you appear fine does NOT mean you aren’t injured.
 He or she is a warehouse manager, NOT a doctor.
 That manager is trying to minimize the situation and trying to position Costco for an “easy out” on your claim.